-The Off-Season is a finalist for the 2017 Golden Crown Literary Society Award in Poetry.
+The Off-Season was a finalist for the 2017 Golden Crown Literary Society Award in Poetry.

 The poems in The Off-Season are populated with things—‘90s TV shows, mix-tapes, crosstown buses, winter